Calow Surname

 Where Does The Last Name Calow Come From? nationality or country of origin

-The surname Calow is found in England more than any other country/territory.
-It can also appear in the variant forms: Calów.
-Click here for further possible spellings of Calow.
+The surname Calow is more frequently found in England than any other country/territory.
+It can appear as a variant: Calów.
+For other potential spellings of Calow click here.

 How Common Is The Last Name Calow? popularity and diffusion

-The last name is the 294,474th most prevalent last name on earth.
-It is borne by approximately 1 in 5,623,106 people.
-This last name occurs predominantly in Europe, where 62 percent of Calow live; 52 percent live in Northern Europe and 52 percent live in British Isles.
+The last name is the 294,474th most prevalent family name in the world It is held by approximately 1 in 5,623,106 people.
+Calow is mostly found in Europe, where 62 percent of Calow live; 52 percent live in Northern Europe and 52 percent live in British Isles.

-The surname Calow is most commonly used in England, where it is held by 622 people, or 1 in 89,579.
-In England it is primarily concentrated in: Leicestershire, where 28 percent are found, Derbyshire, where 10 percent are found and South Yorkshire, where 7 percent are found.
-Apart from England this last name is found in 21 countries.
-It also occurs in Somalia, where 19 percent are found and Canada, where 9 percent are found.
+The last name Calow is most commonly used in England, where it is held by 622 people, or 1 in 89,579.
+In England Calow is mostly found in: Leicestershire, where 28 percent reside, Derbyshire, where 10 percent reside and South Yorkshire, where 7 percent reside.
+Outside of England this surname is found in 21 countries.
+It is also common in Somalia, where 19 percent reside and Canada, where 9 percent reside.

 Calow Family Population Trend historical fluctuation

-The incidence of Calow has changed through the years.
-In England the number of people who held the Calow last name grew 208 percent between 1881 and 2014 and in The United States it grew 291 percent between 1880 and 2014.
+The occurrence of Calow has changed over time.
+In England the number of people carrying the Calow last name rose 208 percent between 1881 and 2014 and in The United States it rose 291 percent between 1880 and 2014.

 Calow Last Name Statistics demography

-The religious devotion of those bearing the last name is principally Anglican (100%) in Ireland.
+The religious adherence of those holding the Calow surname is chiefly Anglican (100%) in Ireland.

-In The United States those holding the Calow surname are 3.23% more likely to be registered Republicans than The US average, with 50% being registered to vote for the party.
+In The United States those bearing the Calow last name are 3.23% more likely to be registered with the Republican Party than the national average, with 50% registered to vote for the party.

 The amount Calow earn in different countries varies greatly.
 In Norway they earn 15.04% less than the national average, earning 294,023 kr per year; in South Africa they earn 298.63% more than the national average, earning R 947,292 per year; in United States they earn 0.44% more than the national average, earning $43,338 USD per year and in Canada they earn 21.17% more than the national average, earning $60,200 CAD per year.